Basic Science Pharmacology

 • Listeria and cephalosporins: Cephalosporins do NOT cover Listeria.
 Always add ampicillin in neonates, elderly (>50), immunocompromised, and pregnant patients.

 • Natalizumab PML risk: JCV Ab positive + index >1.5 + >2 years on drug = highest risk.
-JCV negative patients have near-zero PML risk.
+JCV-negative patients have very low PML risk, NOT zero (false negatives + later seroconversion possible) — continue periodic JCV Ab monitoring.

 • Clozapine agranulocytosis: Requires weekly CBC for first 6 months, then biweekly, then monthly.
 Most effective antipsychotic but rarely first-line due to monitoring burden.